smart-data-models/dataModel.VerifiableCredentials/LegalEntity/doc/spec_DE.md

         properties:
           documentPresence:
             items:
-              description: Property.
-Description to be completed
+              description: Description to be completed
               type: string
+              x-ngsi:
+                type: Property
             type: array
           evidenceDocument:
             items:
-              description: Property.
-Description to be completed
+              description: Description to be completed
               type: string
+              x-ngsi:
+                type: Property
             type: array
           id:
-            description: 'Property.
-If present, it MUST contain a URL that points to where more information about this instance of evidence can be found.'
+            description: 'If present, it MUST contain a URL that points to where more information about this instance of evidence can be found'
             type: string
+            x-ngsi:
+              type: Property
           subjectPresence:
-            description: Property.
-Description to be completed
+            description: Description to be completed
             type: string
+            x-ngsi:
+              type: Property
           type:
-            description: Property.
-Defines the evidence type
+            description: Defines the evidence type
             items:
               type: string
             type: array
+            x-ngsi:
+              type: Property
         required:
           - id
           - type